JarkkoPar/Utility_AI/README.md

 The behaviour node will use the  `consideration` nodes that are its childs to determine a `score` for itself.
 When the behaviour is chosen by the `AI agent` as the one to execute, the `action` nodes are stepped through.

+The behaviour has also two properties "cooldown" properties: `cooldown_seconds` and `cooldown_turns`.
+These can be used to temporarily exclude some behaviours from subsequent `AI agent`'s `evaluate_options` calls once they have been chosen.
+The `cooldown_seconds` is meant to be used with real-time games and the `cooldown_turns` with turn based games but both can be used even at the same time.
+The difference in the cooldown countdown is that the `cooldown_seconds` counts down regardless of how many times the `AI agent`'s `evaluate_options` method is called, and the `cooldown_turns` counts down only when the `evaluate_options` method is called.

 #### Properties

 The `UtilityAIBehaviour` has the following properties: